 By Dr. Karena Avedissian

-For Armenia, a country that is a member state of the Russian-led Eurasian Economic Union (EEU) and was widely perceived as slowly slipping into autocracy, the Velvet Revolution was a remarkable achievement.
+For Armenia, a Russian ally, a member of the Russia-led Eurasian Economic Union (EEU), and once regarded as increasingly autocratic, the 2018 Velvet Revolution was a remarkable achievement.

-Despite Protest leader and current Armenian Prime Minister Pashinyan’s framing of the protests as an internal issue – not a geopolitical one, and certainly not anti-Russian, many Armenians feared that Russian perceptions of the democratic protests as another color revolution would prompt covert and overt Russian interference.
+Despite protest leader turned Armenian Prime Minister Nikol Pashinian’s framing of the protests as an internal issue – not a geopolitical one, and certainly not anti-Russian – many feared Russia would treat the transition as a Western-fomented “colour revolution,” and would lead to direct Russian interference.
 This however did not happen.
 This fact supports work done elsewhere about how, contrary to popular belief, Russia does not go around destroying democracy as a foreign policy objective, but rather works according to another logic – maintaining Putin’s regime.
-It however may be that Armenia’s membership in the EEU and its settled status as a member removed the potential western hand from the equation that might have alarmed Moscow.
+It also may be that Armenia’s settled status as an EEU member blunted criticism that the new government was inherently anti-Moscow.
 At the same time, membership in the EEU was expected to present obstacles to democratization for member states that would be all but impossible to overcome.

 The EEU, established in January 2015 to create a shared economic space with a single customs union, was a more advanced iteration of the Eurasian Customs Union founded in 2010 with Russia, Belarus, and Kazakhstan.
 With Armenia and Kyrgyzstan joining in January and August 2015, respectively, the union began to fulfil its implicit role as a Eurasian alternative to the European Union.
 For Russia, the EEU served as a framework for providing, often coercively, states of the former Soviet Union a geopolitical choice between the West and Russia.